Preliminary audit report slams Lebanon central bank, governor

 It recommended "immediate action" to "introduce further governance, oversight and scrutiny measures to mitigate any further risk arising from BdL's misconduct".

-It also recommended "implementing a proper governance mechanism" as well as "strong internal controls across BdL's risk taking departments".
+It also recommended implementing "strong internal controls across BdL's risk taking departments".

+Salameh is the subject of judicial investigations at home and abroad into allegations including embezzlement.

+In May, judicial authorities in France and Munich in Germany issued arrest warrants for Salameh over accusations including money laundering and fraud.

 A&M had agreed to complete its work in 12 weeks, the preliminary report said, but "the review was in fact completed 49 weeks after mobilisation due to the frequent delays in receipt of data".